How to Use Preliminary Analytics to Transform the Value of Your Audit Services

 - Opportunities to add value during the audit

 - Discuss results with internal colleagues, including other service lines

 - Discuss results with client contacts

-- Document results on the audit file and communicate impact to team
+- Document results on the audit file and communicate impact to the team

-You can automate many of these steps using Inflo to transform your preliminary analytics today.
+You can automate many of these procedures using Inflo to transform your preliminary analytics today.